 Most of my previous discussions of Universalism have been devoted simply to the task of demonstrating that the label is apt, that the tradition is real, and that its pedigree is accurate.
 I don’t regard this as audacious at all, since most religions and other traditions in history have been named by their enemies.
 Labels such as Unitarian, Methodist, Whig, Tory, and many others originated as hostile slurs and were subsequently accepted as accurate.

 But again, the thing can only be judged as itself.
-I’ve described a few ways in which I think Universalism should be considered harmful—for example, in part 3.
+I’ve described a few ways in which I think Universalism should be considered harmful—for example, in Chapter 3.
 But I don’t think I’ve really presented a high-level overview of the thing as it is today, abjuring any and all snide references to the Jukes and Kallikaks in its stud book.

 Universalism, in my opinion, is best described as a mystery cult of power.